How Many Paychecks in a Year with Biweekly Payroll: 2025

 TL;DR

-• Biweekly payroll involves paying employees every two weeks, typically resulting in 26 paychecks per year, though this can occasionally increase to 27 due to calendar misalignment.
+• Biweekly payroll involves paying employees every two weeks, typically resulting in 26 paychecks per year, though this can occasionally increase to 27 due to calendar misalignment and leap year adjustments.

-• An extra paycheck can impact benefit deductions and tax withholdings, requiring careful planning for both employers and employees.
+• An extra paycheck can impact benefit deductions and tax withholdings, requiring careful planning for both employers and employees to manage cash flow effectively and maintain accurate payroll records.

-• The key difference between biweekly payroll and other pay schedules is the frequency of payments and administrative complexity.
+• The key difference between biweekly payroll and other pay schedules is the frequency of payments and administrative complexity, which affects budgeting, payroll processing, and employee satisfaction.

 Biweekly payroll is a system where employees receive their paychecks every two weeks, typically on the same day of the week, such as every other Friday.
 This schedule results in 26 pay periods per year, with each pay period spanning 14 days.